 Watching and waiting are subjects taught about much in the bible.
-There's types of watching- for the morning, watching in prayer, vigils over cities, nations, of caring for the sick-coming death, and the coming of Christ.
+There's types of watching- for the morning, watching in prayer, vigils over cities, nations, and the coming of Christ.
 Jesus talks about those who find themselves unprepared, and the consequences.

 The Ten Virgins

 Then shall the kingdom of heaven be likened unto ten virgins, which took their lamps, and went forth to meet the bridegroom.
 And five of them were wise, and five were foolish — Mat_25:1-2